 Prader-Willi syndrome can usually be diagnosed using a series of genetic tests.

-Genetic testing can be used to check the chromosomes in a sample of your child's blood for the genetic abnormalities known to cause Prader-Willi syndrome.
+Genetic testing can be used to check the chromosomes in a sample of your child's blood for the genetic changes known to cause Prader-Willi syndrome.

 As well as confirming the diagnosis, the results should also allow you to determine the likelihood of having another child with the syndrome.